Argentina announces professionalization of women’s soccer

-BUENOS AIRES, Argentina (AP) — Argentina’s soccer association has announced that the national women’s league will now be granted professional status.
+BUENOS AIRES, Argentina (AP) — Argentina’s soccer association announced Saturday that the national women’s league will be granted professional status, marking a milestone in a country that is home to Lionel Messi and some of the world’s greatest players but still views soccer as largely a men’s game.

-The association said Saturday that each of the 16 clubs of the women’s top division must have at least eight professional contracts with female players.
-It also said the contracts must mirror those of the professional men’s league.
+At a press conference on the outskirts of the capital of Buenos Aires, the association said that each of the 16 clubs of the women’s top division must now have at least eight professional contracts with female players.
+The contracts must also mirror those of the professional men’s league.

-AFA President Claudio Tapia said: “When we assumed responsibility we said we were going to oversee inclusive soccer that is gender equal, and we are demonstrating that.”
+“When we assumed responsibility, we said we were going to oversee inclusive soccer that is gender equal, and we are demonstrating that,” said AFA President Claudio Tapia.

 Tapia said that the association will contribute 120,000 pesos (about $3,000) per month to each club to finance the contracts.